How to Select a Blogging Topic That Pays

 Why the Franklin Method Works

 There are several reasons why I like this method of decision-making.
-You are able to clear your mind and think about the matter at hand.
+You can clear your mind and think about the matter at hand.
 It’s right there at the top of the page.

 You might put something like, “Is organic gardening a sustainable and profitable blogging niche for me to invest my time and money?”
 Go through the pro and con process for a few days before you consider another topic about which you might also be passionate.